 - Enroll or re-enroll in the Health Care and Dependent Care Spending Accounts. - Enroll in or change medical and dental plans. - Waive medical and/or dental coverage if you meet the criteria (see the Waiving Medical Coverage section on below for details). - Select, change, or cancel accidental death and dismemberment (AD&D) insurance or medical coverage protection (LTD Health Insurance). - Certify that you meet the requirements to avoid the tobacco user premium.
 See below for details. - Add or drop coverage for dependents.
-If you are adding dependents, you must provide satisfactory documentation before coverage for your newly added dependent may begin (see Required Proof of Dependent Eligibility on page 5 for a list of the required proof documents). - Do nothing and your current coverage will continue, except for the Health Care and Dependent Care Spending Accounts, which will be canceled. - Select, change, or cancel optional group variable universal life (GVUL) or optional dependent term life.
+If you are adding dependents, you must provide satisfactory documentation before coverage for your newly added dependent may begin (see Required Proof of Dependent Eligibility on page 5 for a list of the required proof documents). - Do nothing and your current coverage will continue, except for the Health Care and Dependent Care Spending Accounts, which will be canceled. - Select, change, or cancel optional group variable universal life (GVUL) or optional dependent term life (click on the MetLife link on the web enrollment system, or contact MetLife at 800-846-0124).